maldorne/maldorne.org/web/source/about/index.md

     content: |
       The third milestone, still a work in progress, includes a revision of every command, advances the translation process trying to have every main system in english again, and has finished the first complete demo game: `demo-fantasy`.

-      It will mean the move from **alpha** version to a **beta** version, stable and usable enough for other users to create their own games or porting old games from other driver to DGD using Hexagon.
+      It will mean the move from **alpha** version to a **beta** version, stable and usable enough for other users to create their own games or porting old games from other drivers to `DGD` using `Hexagon`.

   - date: 2021
     version: Hexagon v21.09 Beregost